greenelab/deep-review/all-sections.md

 ### Morphological phenotypes

 A field poised for dramatic revolution by deep learning is bioimage analysis.
 Thus far, the primary use of deep learning for biological images has been for segmentation - that is, for the identification of biologically relevant structures in images such as nuclei, infected cells, or vasculature, in fluorescence or even brightfield channels [@40EG4ZEU].
 Once so-called regions of interest have been identified, it is often straightforward to measure biological properties of interest, such as fluorescence intensities, textures, and sizes.
 Given the dramatic successes of deep learning in biological imaging, we simply refer to articles that review recent advancements [@MmRGFVUu; @40EG4ZEU; @TutLhFSz].
 We believe deep learning will become a commonplace tool for biological image segmentation once user-friendly tools exist.

 We anticipate an additional kind of paradigm shift in bioimaging that will be brought about by deep learning: what if images of biological samples, from simple cell cultures to three-dimensional organoids and tissue samples, could be mined for much more extensive biologically meaningful information than is currently standard?
 For example, a recent study demonstrated the ability to predict lineage fate in hematopoietic cells up to three generations in advance of differentiation [@On4vW5aU].
 In biomedical research, by far the most common paradigm is for biologists to decide in advance what feature to measure in images from their assay system.
-But images of cells contain a wide variety of quantitative information, and deep learning may just be the tool to extract it.
-Although classical methods of segmentation and feature extraction can produce hundreds of metrics per cell in an image, deep learning is unconstrained by human intuition and can in theory extract more subtle features.
+Although classical methods of segmentation and feature extraction can produce hundreds of metrics per cell in an image, deep learning is unconstrained by human intuition and can in theory extract more subtle features through its hidden nodes.
 Already, there is evidence deep learning can surpass the efficacy of classical methods [@gllSeTW], even using generic deep convolutional networks trained on natural images [@BMg062hc], known as transfer learning.

 The impact of further improvements on biomedicine could be enormous.
-Comparing cell population
-morphologies using conventional methods of segmentation and feature extraction has already proven useful for functionally annotating genes and alleles, identifying the cellular target of small molecules, and identifying disease-specific phenotypes suitable for drug screening [@hkKO4QYl; @m3Ij21U8; @McjXFLLq].
+Comparing cell population morphologies using conventional methods of segmentation and feature extraction has already proven useful for functionally annotating genes and alleles, identifying the cellular target of small molecules, and identifying disease-specific phenotypes suitable for drug screening [@hkKO4QYl; @m3Ij21U8; @McjXFLLq].
 Deep learning would bring to these new kinds of experiments - known as image-based profiling or morphological profiling - a higher degree of accuracy, stemming from the freedom from human-tuned feature extraction strategies.

-`TODO: Make sure that at the end we clearly emphasize our excitement around unsupervised uses.`
+Perhaps most excitingly, focused characterization of these higher-level features will likely lead to new and valuable biological insights.

 ### Single-cell